 How does this relate to you?

 While I agree with Beer’s analysis on why and when people experience authenticity, I don’t agree with having to betray your true nature.
-For many inmates, this was reality and a necessary step to surviving prison.
+For many inmates, this was a reality and a necessary step to surviving prison.
 However, it was a very stressful and painful experience.
-And while this betrayal outside of the prison might seem less invasive and aggressive, it can have some negative effects on the individual.
-Unless they are clearly aware of and clearly committed to the changes they seek.
+And while this betrayal outside of the prison might seem less invasive and aggressive, it can negatively affect the individual.
+Unless they are aware of and clearly committed to the changes they seek.

-Creating ‘authentic’ authenticity means also being able to set your own boundaries and being able to speak up for yourself.
-These are things that many people are not being taught how to do.
+Creating ‘authentic’ authenticity also means setting boundaries and speaking up for yourself.
+Many people are not being taught how to do these things.
 Women, especially, are still being conditioned to align themselves with outside expectations.
 That’s why a little extra courage may be called for, at least initially!

-For me personally, understanding the dance between personal aspirations, views, and values in regard to society’s expectations is what creates a sense of self, as well as a sense of having power over my life.
-It makes it easier for me to take responsibility because I can reflect and question my decisions and thoughts.
+For me personally, understanding the dance between personal aspirations, views, and values regarding society’s expectations is what creates a sense of self, as well as a sense of having power over my life.
+It makes taking responsibility easier because I can reflect and question my decisions and thoughts.
 If I choose to “betray my own nature”, I am, therefore, aware of it.
 This means that I can’t make anyone else responsible for unexpected consequences.
-But more so, it allows me to feel free, which intrinsically creates joy.
+But more so, it allows me to feel free, creating joy.

 Summary

 Prisoners do it to survive.
-You can do it to broaden your control of your horizons – at the end of the day, your world really is in your OWN control.
-And understanding the difference between emotions and feelings (and finding the space between them) is an essential step towards acquiring that control.
-Practicing the 3’Es process – Experience it, Evaluate it and Express what you really want – is a really good start.
+You can do it to broaden your control of your horizons – at the end of the day, your world is in your OWN control.
+Understanding the difference between emotions and feelings (and finding the space between them) is an essential step toward acquiring that control.
+Practicing the 3’Es process – Experience, Evaluate, and Express what you really want – is a good start.

 Read More: